deval-shah/enterprise-search/README.md

 For detailed deployment instructions, please refer to our [Deployment Guide](k8s/README.md).

+## 💻 Tech Stack

+- LlamaIndex (Document processing and indexing)
+- Qdrant (Vector database)
+- Redis (Caching and document storage)
+- Ollama/OpenAI (Language models)
+- FastAPI (API framework)
+- Docker and Docker Compose
+- Kubernetes (for deployment)
+- Firebase (for authentication)
+- pytest (for testing)
+- DVC (for data version control)

-## Contributing
+## 🤝 Contributing

+We welcome contributions!
+Please see our Contributing Guide for more details on how to get started.

-## License
+## 📄 License

-This project is licensed under the {{LICENSE_TYPE}} - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the *SOFTWARE LICENCE AGREEMENT* - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## 🙏 Acknowledgements

-Enterprise Search project is built upon valuable open source projects.
+Enterprise Search project is built on top of valuable open source projects.
 We'd like to acknowledge the following projects and their contributors:

 - [LlamaIndex](https://github.com/jerryjliu/llama_index) for a stable foundation for indexing and querying capabilities with wide array of integrations
 - [Qdrant](https://github.com/qdrant/qdrant) for the vector database functionality